-HLM’s masterplan for the transformation of clarion’s William Sutton Estate in the heart of Chelsea promises to transform life quality across the estate, as well as creating a bold new intervention of sensitive, high quality contemporary architecture and transformational improved public realm.
+HLM’s masterplan for the transformation of clarion’s William Sutton Estate in the heart of Chelsea promises to transform the quality of life across the Estate, as well as creating a bold new intervention of sensitive, high-quality contemporary architecture and transformational improved public realm.
 A new community centre will sit at the heart of the new street which improves the connectivity and legibility of the wider built environment and creates an important new place of inherent value to the William Sutton community and the wider public; while 3 new enclosed courtyard gardens will provide high quality amenity standards to all residents for the first time since the completion of the original estate in 1910.

 The masterplan establishes a new human scale to the urban grain, breaking up the single area of the existing estate into three new blocks; while retaining the best existing buildings fronting Elystan Street and Chelsea Green.

 Across the masterplan a new ‘shoulder’ height of five storeys reflects the local character, while at the hear of the scheme the community centre block provides a further storey height and all blocks feature set back roof levels.

 The architectural idiom is highly contextual, each street frontage carefully responding to the rhythm and features of the existing streetscape; each block developed in its own contemporary evolution of the context.